 Breakfast—the first meal of the day is considered to be the most important one.
-It’s also the meal with a massive range and choice of foods, varying widely between regions.
+It’s also a meal with a massive range and choice of foods, varying widely between regions.
 Breakfasts around the world are affected by cultures and regional food crops.
 India has many rich and diverse culinary traditions and therefore the country offers a staggering variety of breakfasts.
 There is no one Indian breakfast!
 Breakfast cuisine in India varies hugely, depending on the region, giving us a dizzying array of traditional dishes consumed in different states across the country.
-Seen together these traditional Indian breakfasts reflect incredible culinary diversity as well as a thread of continuity in the food habits of different regions in India.
+Seen together these traditional Indian food for breakfasts reflect incredible culinary diversity as well as a thread of continuity in the food habits of different regions in India.

 Try The Most Popular And Delicious Indian Breakfast Dishes

 This healthy Indian breakfast puttu is made from two of the most common ingredients in Kerala: rice and coconut.
 This is a soft, steamed rice cake and usually served with a curry made with kadala (black chickpeas).
 You can try your own puttu-kadala breakfast with this recipe.